 Vaya Health network providers are responsible for understanding and helping members with the appeal process.
-Members, not providers, have appeal rights.
-However, you can file an appeal on behalf of a member with their written, signed permission.
+Members and legally responsible persons (LRPs), not providers, have appeal rights.
+However, you can file an appeal on behalf of a Medicaid beneficiary or LRP with their written, signed permission.
 Vaya does not engage in retaliation of any kind against a member, a network provider, a family member or other person who requests a reconsideration, appeal or expedited review.

-The first step is to request a reconsideration review or appeal of the Vaya decision.
-Signed requests for reconsideration must be received by Vaya within 60 days of the notice (for Medicaid services) or 15 working days of the notice for non-Medicaid services, as follows:
+The first step is to request a reconsideration review of the Vaya decision.
+Oral or signed requests for reconsideration must be received by Vaya within 60 days of the notice for Medicaid services.
+Signed requests for reconsideration must be received by Vaya within 15 working days of the notice for non-Medicaid services.
+Requests may be submitted as follows:

 - By fax at 1-833-845-5616

 - By mail to Vaya Health, Attn: Member Appeals, 200 Ridgefield Court, Asheville, NC 28806

 - In person at Vaya’s Asheville office, 200 Ridgefield Court, Asheville, NC 28806